grayresearch/CX/CHARTER.md

 	b.
 CXU-MD: the system manifest and CPU/CXU core metadata format, specifying system and cores' CXU-LI constraints and parameters.

-    Together CXU-LI and CXU-MD enable automated glueless composition of configurable CPU and CXU cores into processor complexes.
+    Together CXU-LI and CXU-MD enable automated composition of configurable CPU and CXU cores into processor complexes.

 The interrelationship of these three subgroups' abstraction